dvaneson/dvaneson-website/_projects/honors-thesis.md

 level capabilities and efficiency of a language like C. To test how well Habit meets this goal I implemented a page table in both C and a prototype of Habit, LC, to compare and contrast the implementations.
-I found Habit to be an interesting and potentially powerful language, but also unfortunately encounterd a bug in the compiler that prevented me from finishing the page table.
+I found Habit to be an interesting and potentially powerful language, but also unfortunately encountered a bug in the compiler that prevented me from finishing the page table.
 There were also some feature gaps I felt should be addressed, that I discuss in the paper.
 My hope is to see the continued development of Habit so that it becomes a more reliable and fleshed out language.